Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 This is an interesting new addition.
 What makes this watch phone stand out is that it has a very nice design combined with good branding.
 It has a cool name and a logo obviously inspired by Assassin's Creed.
 The eBay page I found for this model has perfect English and despite the fact that the description tries to set the phone's features apart from the others while it is still the same hardware, the list of features is honest.
 All this could make me seriously consider buying it if I needed a new watch phone.
 What puts me off however is that it is obviously still the same basic hardware packaged in a new beautiful shell.
 Also, it is bulky with a screen that only covers a relatively small proportion of the entire surface.
 And it has poor battery life.

-A good place for information on the latest new watch phone models and good deals for buying them, is Joe's Tech Review.
+A good place for information on the latest new watch phone models and good deals for buying them, is Joe's Tech Review (or better was, the site used to be at joestechreview.ning.com but is now defunct).